Common name: Tall Mulla Mulla

 Origin of Scientific Name

-Ptilotus – Greek ptilotos = winged, particularly soft-winged, whether membraneous or feathered
+Ptilotus – (Greek) ptilotos – winged, particularly soft-winged, whether membranous or feathered.

-Widespread throughout the arid and semi-arid regions of Australia, and in Western Australia, in all areas except the Nullarbor Plain above a line drawn from Perth to Esperance.
-Refer to the distribution map for this species via the Department of Environment and Conservation's FloraBase online herbarium.
+Ptilotus exaltatus, an erect annual herb, is one of the largest of the Mulla Mullas.
+It is widespread throughout the arid and semi-arid regions of Australia including Western Australia, where it occurs in all areas except the Nullarbor Plain above a line drawn from Perth to Esperance.